kk663/znn-release/docs/tutorial.rst

 The tutorial will help you learn how to use the ZNN AWS AMI by training a CNN to perform boundary detection on the ISBI 2012 dataset.
 In particular, the tutorial will focus on the training of the N4 network described in the paper `"Deep Neural Networks Segment Neuronal Membranes in Electron Microscopy Images" <https://papers.nips.cc/paper/4741-deep-neural-networks-segment-neuronal-membranes-in-electron-microscopy-images>`_.

-Since the python interface is more convenient to use, this tutorial only focuses on it.
+The tutorial focuses on usage of the python interface since it is more convenient to use.

 1. Dataset Preparation
 ----------------------